Chapter 5 : Finding The One.

 This wasn't how it was supposed to go, Rose said hurtling to the bathroom to upchuck whatever she had in her system.
 Once that was done, she stumbled into the kitchen and fumbled through the cabinets for a Sobering Solution.

-?
+What time is it?
 She glanced at the clock.
 It was eleven, as in brunch at Albus and Cely's eleven.

 “Fuck!”
 Rose shouted, Summoning the solution and downing it in one go.
 She rushed to the shower, no longer having the urge to puke her guts out and took the fasted possible shower, threw on the first t-shirt and jeans she could find, and Apparated to the front porch of their house in the country.

 “Sorry I'm la-” she stopped short when she saw Scorpius was there.